Cbhihe/Doc_python-virtual-environments-quickstart/README.md

 can truly be understood only by people who already are experienced Python virtual environment practitioners.
-It addresses the down-to-earth needs of both first-time users and users who want to get a sense of the current Python virtual environment landscape for Linux, as of mid 2020.
-I tried to write in plain English without too many technicalities readers can get to work rapidly.
-On the other hand I try to provide clean shell code snippet or Bash cli instructions.
-They are meant for you to copy and paste on your terminal.
-However your mileage may vary depending on your Linux distribution and perhaps also on your shell and shell version.
+It addresses the down-to-earth needs of both first-time users and users who want to get a sense of the current Python virtual environment landscape for Linux (as of mid 2020).

+I tried to write in plain English avoiding undue technicalities, so readers can get to work rapidly.
+I also tried to provide clean shell code snippet or Bash cli instructions, meant to be copied and pasted by you in your terminal.
+Note that your mileage may vary depending on your Linux distribution and perhaps also on your shell and shell version.
+All shell scripting cmds were tested on CentOS 7.x, Ubuntu 18.04 and up-to-date Archlinux.

 So what is a Python virtual environment and what could motivate the creation of virtual environments for Python?
 I answer those two questions superficially in